aya49/202105_sfu_cmpt_127/lectures.md

 14 weeks

+- wait and get students to ask questions
+- keywords in C/C++, semi colon, brackets, syntax
+- garbage collected C/C++
 - mention time it takes to complete labs

-- keywords in C/C++
-- garbage collected C/C++
-- Dynamic memory (maloc and free) (new and delete in C++); all new must end with delete or else run out of memory (memory leak if errored! won't delete)
+- Dynamic memory (maloc and free) (new and delete in C++); explain in detail? all new must end with delete or else run out of memory (memory leak if errored! won't delete)

 - repl.it use sfu id!
-SAVE YOUR WORK LOCALLY, it'll be gone.
+SAVE YOUR WORK LOCALLY, it'll be gone. if you don't do it in teams, it will be public :) tell them answer is out there
 - documentation generator for cpp: doxygen
   - divide and conquer! software engineering
   - style and documentation: http://www.edparrish.net/common/cppdoc.html

+- examples in class try themselves with variations
+- makefile for each assignment
+- for amortaion: how many lines certain lines are executed for sorting; explain the idea

 week 01 2021-05-11
 - 00.1 remote login vpn? outside of canada? else won't do tasks